mononz/Blog/_posts/2017-04-14-centos-7-getting-started.md

 Create a user with the following command (make sure you are currently logged in as root)
 ```
-# adduser steve
+# adduser admin
 ```
-Add a strong password for the new user 'steve'
+Add a strong password for the new user 'admin'
 ```
-# passwd steve
+# passwd admin
 ```

 Sometimes we need to administrate our server.
 We can avoid having logging in as root by adding the new user to 'super user' group.
 This way the user can run administrative actions by using the word 'sudo' before a command.
 In CentOS 7, users should be part of the 'wheel' group.

 As root, run the command
 ```
-# gpasswd -a steve wheel
+# gpasswd -a admin wheel
 ```

 ### 3. Public Key (Suggested)